-In early August 2000, just five weeks after joining, Erik disappeared and it was thought he'd been cat-napped.
+Almost as soon as he had arrived, Erik disappeared and it was thought he'd been cat-napped.
 The story had a happy ending, though.
 It turned out he'd been found, meowing, hungry and minus his collar, outside the Bank of Montreal building in downtown Halifax early on the morning after he had vanished.
 How he got there was a mystery, but it's thought someone probably picked him up and left him there, for whatever reason.
 He was found by a lady parking her car as she came into work; thinking he seemed lost or abandoned, she took him to her office in the Department of Justice, where he curled up on the photocopier and slept.
 'He was just waiting,' she said.
 'He seemed so desperate; I couldn't just leave him there.'

 Erik and Clara tolerated each other most of the time, except when he wanted to sit in her sunny spot, and bit her she retaliated by eating his food as well as her own.
 In 2007 Clara was reported to be 'bigger than ever'!
-These two museum cats had a short video film made about them which can be viewed below.

 Early on the morning of 14 December 2007, arriving museum staff were greeted by the news that a member of the public had reported that a cat had been seen in the water in the harbour.
 Boatbuilder Eamonn Doorly rapidly launched a small boat, and with the aid of security officer Jason Muise managed to fish out the cat, which turned out to be Erik.
 As it was below freezing at the time, Erik had used up at least one of his nine lives.
-He seems to have been investigating some work on the waterfront when he fell in.
-Once ashore he 'took off', and a search party found him recovering at the offices of the Daily News, where staff know him well and were drying him off and comforting him.
+He seems to have been investigating some work on the waterfront when he slipped on the icy wharf and fell in.
+Once ashore he 'took off', and a search party found him recovering at the offices of the Daily News, where staff knew him well and were drying him off and comforting him.

 By 2010 Clara was 19 or 20 years old and she officially retired ashore, as the gangway was starting to become quite hazardous for her.
 She was taken in by a good friend of the museum's ship keeper.
 Sadly, though, she did not enjoy a long retirement, as later in the year she began to decline rapidly with various age-related problems, and she died on 7 December 2010 with ship keeper Steve, her best friend, at her side.
-The MMA's website announcement ended with the words, 'We will miss her.
-God speed old girl.'

 Her former partner Erik assumed full command of CSS Acadia and became quite noticeably more mellow and affectionate after Clara's departure.
 He seemed to sense he was in sole command, and started to approach members of the public in a way he would never have done before.
 Staff in surrounding businesses still had to be politely asked not to feed him, but the number of late-night calls from inebriated 'good samaritans' who found him out and about on his meanderings declined sharply.
 The collar he wore, with its witty message, finally seemed to be doing the job for which it was designed!